jwnichols3/s3-batch-ops-restore-copy/README.md

 `BATCHNAME` is the value entered on the command line.

 `YYYY-MM-DD-EPOCH` is the year, month, day and EPOCH time of the batch job.
 This makes the log filenamnes readable and unique.

+## Disclaimers
+Note: this is a personal project and not meant for production use.
+It is on you to review for your environment.
+I welcome feedback.

 ## Requirements

-* AWS SDK installed (boto3)
+* AWS SDK installed (`pip install boto3`)
 * Python3 smart_open module (`pip install smart_open`)
 * Python3 with modules: argparse, csv, unquote, time
-* Profile setup or running using a Role with access to the buckets/objects in question
+* AWS Profile setup or running using a Role with access to the buckets/objects in question
 * Inventory file with at least two values per line:
   * first column: bucket name
   * second collumn: key name